ezuro/ML_DL_DS-Portfolio/Slots Games' Success Predictor/README.md

 After training our model we tested it on new data from unseen Slots Games, the predictions returned were the following:

 <img src="images/ffnn_model.PNG" alt="drawing" width="350"/>

+As we can appreciate, there has been an slightly improvement in the model's performance, which means there are other components in the Slots Games rewards that have an important impact in the way that the player will perceive the game.
+However,